 Operation: Anchorage has several of the Nasty type, as the result of locking doors or invisible walls, preventing you from retrieving any Intel cases or weapon pickups you missed, or using previous ammo or health stations.

 In Honest Hearts, once you start the final quest, you are warned that you won't be able to do any previous uncompleted sidequests.
+It also disables quick-travelling.

 Dead Money has one when you enter the Casino, and another after using the basement security terminal, which locks the elevator until Elijah comes down.
 After completing the story, you have one last chance to explore the Villa before returning to the Mojave.